charliecalvert/CloudNotes/Assignments/MidtermFinal/Prog272Midterm2017.md

 A description of what I want to see on the midterm.

 ## Goals

 - Display at least three views:
   - **AddressShow**
   - **AddressEdit**
   - **SmallNumbers**
+    - Show at least five numbers, but you can update them with a single button click.
+  - It's best if React components are in a file that begins with a capital letter and uses Pascal casing.
 - Menu
   - Make sure you are [styling it](https://www.w3schools.com/css/css_navbar.asp).
   - I picked the first of the **Horizontal Navigation Bar Examples**